UTSA-ICS/sid-server/doc/source/setup.rst

     requirements.txt
     test-requirements.txt

-The first is the list of dependencies needed for running keystone, the second list includes dependencies used for active development and testing of Keystone itself.
+The first is the list of dependencies needed for running sidserver, the second list includes dependencies used for active development and testing of Keystone itself.

 These dependencies can be installed from PyPi_ using the Python tool pip_.